Nakul2401/BrewHaven-AI-Powered-Cafe-App/README.md

         * Order Agent can forward the order to the recommendation agent to try and upsell the user near the end of their order.
     * The Details Agent fetches specific menu information.
     * The Recommendation Agent suggests complementary products.

+## Market Basket Analysis - Data Mining
+Recommendation engine was built using Apriori algorithm.
+2 recommendation engines were built:
+* Popular Recommendation Engine: Based on the popular items in cafe.
+(Data Pre-Processing, Data Wrangling)
+* Main Recommendation Engine: What goes well with which orders (Data Pre-Processing, Data Wrangling, Apriori Algorithm)

 ## React Native Interface
 ![Coffee Shop Agent Architecture](./images/mobile_app.png)